albright220/albright220/docs/SearchGuide.md

 - **ISSN**: Search for a book by its International Standard Serial Number.
 - **Creation Date**: Serach for books created on the given date.

-### Second Box: Search Parameters
+### Search Parameters
-The parameters will decide how keywords will be looked for within a given category.
+The second box contains search parameters.
+Parameters will decide how keywords will be looked for within a given category.
 - **Contains**: How you mihgt normally think of a keyword search, this parameter searches for any instance of the keywords.
 This will be the default, which you will use most of the time.
 - **Is (exact)**: This parameter will only find things that exactly match the given keywords within a selected category.
 - **Starts with**: This paremeter will find anything that starts with the given keywords within a selected category.

-## Taking Questions and Translating Them Into Search Parameters
+## Translating Questions Into Search Parameters
-Following are a list of questions you might hear from a patron and how you should connect them to a book search.
+Following are example templates of questions you might hear from a patron and how you should connect them to a book search.
 ### "Do you have ________ by ________?"
 Here you will search using both tile and author name.
 Most of the time, book titles will be different from how they are normally called, so it is easier when you aren't certain you have the exact title to use the default **contains** search parameter.